-Forget Febreeze – the best way to make your house smell awesome is to stick a seasoned pork roast in a low temperature oven and slowly cook that sucker over 8-10 hours.
+Forget Febreeze – the best way to make your house smell awesome is to make slow-roasted pork shoulder.
 My kids were panting like little puppies at the oven window all day waiting for the roast to come out.

 I originally learned about this technique from Michael Chiarello’s recipe for Forever Roasted Pork.
 I simplified the recipe by using Chili Con Carne seasoning as my rub but any dry rub will work.
 Try to use the best pastured pork you can find and make sure your roast has the skin PLUS a thick layer of fat.
 If you’ve got a nice fatty cut, the long roasting time will make the meat meltingly tender and moist.
 However, if you’re stuck with a lean conventional pork roast, you’re out of luck and should just skip this recipe.
 (You can still salvage your roast by braising it in the oven or slow cooker.)

 - 4 pound bone-in, skin on pork shoulder roast

 - Chili Con Carne seasoning (or your favorite dry rub)

 - Kosher salt

 - 4 large celery stalks, cut in half

 - 3 large carrots, peeled